Is Mullen Automotive Inc. (NASDAQ:MULN) an excellent stock to buy at the moment? - The Dwinnex

 Ratios:

-We take a closer look at MULN’s different ratios to gain a better understanding of the stock.
+Our goal is to gain a better understanding of MULN by taking a closer look at its different ratios.
 For the most recent quarter (mrq), Quick Ratio is recorded 1.10 and its Current Ratio is at 1.10.
 In the meantime, Its Debt-to-Equity ratio is 0.46 whereas as Long-Term Debt/Eq ratio is at 0.28.

 Upgrades & Downgrades